Rapptz/discord.py/docs/ext/commands/commands.rst

     async def ban(ctx, *, flags: BanFlags):
         ...

-For ease of use, the :func:`~ext.commands.flag` function accepts a ``descriptor`` keyword argument to allow you to pass descriptions inline:
+For ease of use, the :func:`~ext.commands.flag` function accepts a ``description`` keyword argument to allow you to pass descriptions inline:

 .. code-block:: python3